SeabookChen/seabookchen.net/_posts/2013-07-14-invert-touchpad-without-changing-mouse-in-gnome.md

 it bugged me that after installing Linux Mint 15 Cinnamon, the touchpad and mouse can't be set separately through "System Settings -> Mouse and Touchpad".

-However after a bit researching, a simple solution is found using GNOME's [Gsettings](https://developer.gnome.org/gio/2.34/GSettings.html), inspired by this [AskUbuntu question](http://askubuntu.com/questions/83590/how-do-i-disable-the-touchpad-using-the-upper-left-corner-on-an-hp-pavilion-dv6).
+However after a bit researching, a simple solution is found using GNOME's [GSettings][GSettings], inspired by this [AskUbuntu question][AskUbuntu question].

 <div id="toc"></div>